KLM: Former subsidiaries

 Subsidiaries, associates, and joint ventures of KLM in the past include:

-KLM also worked closely with ALM Antillean Airlines in the Caribbean in order to provide air service for the Dutch controlled islands in the region with KLM aircraft such as the Douglas DC-8 and McDonnell Douglas DC-9-30 being operated by KLM flight crews on behalf of ALM.
+KLM also worked closely with ALM Antillean Airlines in the Caribbean to provide air service for the Dutch-controlled islands in the region with KLM aircraft such as the Douglas DC-8 and McDonnell Douglas DC-9-30 being operated by KLM flight crews on behalf of ALM.

 KLM Asia

 KLM Asia (荷蘭亞洲航空公司 (Hélán Yàzhōu Hángkōng Gōngsī)) is a wholly owned subsidiary registered in Taiwan.
-The airline was established in 1995 to operate flights to Taipei without compromising the traffic rights held by KLM for destinations in the People's Republic of China.
-Aircraft operated by the subsidiary receive several modifications to their livery: the Flag of the Netherlands and Europe are removed while KLM's stylised Dutch Crown logo is replaced with the KLM Asia wordmark.
+The subsidiary was established in 1995 to allow KLM to continue operating flights to Taipei without compromising the mainline KLM's traffic rights for destinations in the People's Republic of China.
+Aircraft operated by the subsidiary retain their Dutch registration and the basic KLM livery but receive several modifications: the flags of both the Netherlands and European Union are removed while the Dutch Crown logo is replaced with the KLM Asia wordmark.

 The fleet of aircraft operated by the subsidiary consists of seven Boeing 777-200ER and two Boeing 777-300ER aircraft as of March 2020.
-KLM Asia initially operated the Amsterdam-Bangkok-Taipei route with Boeing 747-400 Combi and Boeing 747-400 aircraft.
-Since March 2012, it has operated the revised Amsterdam-Taipei-Manila route with Boeing 777-200ER/-300ER aircraft.
+As of 2012, KLM used the "KLM Asia" brand to fly to Taipei and the aircraft had to fly over China.
+Previously KLM used Boeing 747s for its services to Taiwan.
+In 2012, it started operating the revised Amsterdam-Taipei-Manila route with Boeing 777-200ER aircraft.

-KLM Asia aircraft are also occasionally used to service other destinations in the wider KLM network.
-Despite this scenario, the only PRC destination that KLM Asia aircraft services is Hong Kong, a special administrative region outside of Mainland China.
+KLM Asia aircraft are also occasionally used in services to other destinations, including China, in the wider KLM network.

 Branding

-Dirk Roosenburg designed the KLM logo at its establishment in 1919; he intertwined the letter K, L, and M, and gave them wings and a crown.
+Dirk Roosenburg designed the KLM logo at its establishment in 1919; he intertwined the letters K, L, and M, and gave them wings and a crown.
 The crown was depicted to denote KLM's royal status, which was granted at KLM's establishment.
 The logo became known as the "vinklogo" in reference to the common chaffinch.
 The KLM logo was largely redesigned in 1961 by F.H.K.
 Henrion.
 The crown, redesigned using a line, four blue circles and a cross, was retained.
 In 1991, the logo was further revised by Chris Ludlow of Henrion, Ludlow & Schmidt.
 In addition to its main logo, KLM displays its alliance status in its branding, including "Worldwide Reliability" with Northwest Airlines (1993–2002) and the SkyTeam alliance (2004–present).